A guide on basement ceiling insulation

 The most significant risk when installing fiberglass batts comes from inhaling the fibers.
 Therefore, make sure you have the proper gear on before beginning.
 Have a mask rated for fiberglass covering your mouth.
 Protect your skin with a hat, gloves and a long-sleeved shirt to keep the fiberglass from touching and irritating your skin.
 Wear goggles to protect your eyes as well.

 As you begin to put your batts into place, keep in mind that the best practice for fitting batts is to fit them into place first, then cut them to length.
 You generally want to leave an extra half-inch when cutting for a tighter fit.
-This technique helps avoid accidentally cutting them too short and creating a wasteful sitwwwion.
+This technique helps avoid accidentally cutting them too short and creating a wasteful situation.

 Once this has been taken care of, you are ready to begin insulating.